jhjhjljl/dotfiles/README.md

 These are all my dotfiles.
-Mostly helix (evil) configuration.
+Mostly nvim and tmux configuration.

-I have a custom theme called "monochrome" if anyone is interested in pure black and white theme.
+Nothing fancy.
+Pretty minimal setup.